danryan/overwatch-client/README.md

-# monitaur-client
+# overwatch-client

-Client for the Monitaur monitoring service
+Client for the Overwatch monitoring service

 ## TODO